jfornoff/rover_kata/README.md

 # RoverKata
-This is a exercise to tighten up my Elixir development workflow and Editor configuration mainly.
+This is an exercise to tighten up my Elixir development workflow and Editor configuration mainly.